kishen420/RedwoodChopper/README.md

-# RedwoodChopper
+# RedwoodChopper for the Mufasa
-Mufasa RedwoodChopper Script
+Mufasa Redwood Chopper Script
+Help from Moeinich